5 ways to minimise cyber security threats to your supply chain

 Mitigating threats to cyber security

 Cyber security requires constant maintenance.
 Implementing best practices for security is only the first step; continued monitoring and evaluation of your organisation’s digital presence is an ongoing process.
-You also need to know the security of any third-party suppliers or vendors who have any sort of virtual access to your company’s information systems or data.
-What data can they access?
-Who can access it?
-How are they using it?

-2. Secure your most valuable assets.
+3. Secure your most valuable assets.

 If your business’ cyber security was breached in a cyber attack, what is the most valuable information the hackers could find?
 That’s where you need to focus your greatest security efforts.
 Likewise, you need to know when other organisations in your network are breached.
 What data of yours is accessible through their systems?
 What can you do to minimise risk here?

-3. Implement a Zero Trust policy.
+4. Implement a zero-trust policy.

 5. Hope for the best, prepare for the worst.